ovska/FlameCsv/docs/docs/architecture.md

 While arrays offer slightly better raw performance and avoid allocating a @"System.Buffers.IMemoryOwner`1", they don't offer the flexibility of a memory pool.
 All pooling memory allocations of `T` are done with
 @"FlameCsv.CsvOptions`1.MemoryPool?displayProperty=nameWithType", which gives the user a lot of control over which memory to use.
-The pooled memory instances used for multisegment records and unescaping are also reused across the whole read-operation lifetime, so the allocations are minimal in the grand scheme of things.
+The pooled memory instances used for unescaping are reused across the whole read-operation lifetime, so the allocations are minimal in the grand scheme of things.

 This benefit extends to tests as well.
 As the reading code makes extensive use of @"System.Runtime.CompilerServices.Unsafe"